video-dev/hls.js/api-extractor/report/hls.js.api.md

 // Warnings were encountered during analysis:
 //
+// src/config.ts:163:3 - (ae-forgotten-export) The symbol "ILogger" needs to be exported by the entry point hls.d.ts
-// src/config.ts:157:3 - (ae-forgotten-export) The symbol "AudioStreamController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:173:3 - (ae-forgotten-export) The symbol "AudioStreamController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:158:3 - (ae-forgotten-export) The symbol "AudioTrackController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:174:3 - (ae-forgotten-export) The symbol "AudioTrackController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:160:3 - (ae-forgotten-export) The symbol "SubtitleStreamController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:176:3 - (ae-forgotten-export) The symbol "SubtitleStreamController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:161:3 - (ae-forgotten-export) The symbol "SubtitleTrackController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:177:3 - (ae-forgotten-export) The symbol "SubtitleTrackController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:162:3 - (ae-forgotten-export) The symbol "TimelineController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:178:3 - (ae-forgotten-export) The symbol "TimelineController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:164:3 - (ae-forgotten-export) The symbol "EMEController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:180:3 - (ae-forgotten-export) The symbol "EMEController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:183:3 - (ae-forgotten-export) The symbol "CMCDController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:166:3 - (ae-forgotten-export) The symbol "AbrController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:185:3 - (ae-forgotten-export) The symbol "AbrController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:167:3 - (ae-forgotten-export) The symbol "BufferController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:186:3 - (ae-forgotten-export) The symbol "BufferController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:168:3 - (ae-forgotten-export) The symbol "CapLevelController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:187:3 - (ae-forgotten-export) The symbol "CapLevelController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:169:3 - (ae-forgotten-export) The symbol "FPSController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:188:3 - (ae-forgotten-export) The symbol "FPSController" needs to be exported by the entry point hls.d.ts

 // (No @packageDocumentation comment for this package)